You can join WAF once you have been approved at stage 2 of the adoption assessment.

 Most are on weekdays, but the family meet ups are generally on weekends.

 Nope.
 WAF runs with free but registered membership.

 Except... where we have a presence at an existing playgroup there may be a small fee towards the running of the playgroup.

 Yes.
 WAF welcomes all adopters and adoptive families.

 Yes of course!
 We see a growing number of ‘older’ adopters joining us these days.

-We have a governing Board with a Chair, Deputy Chair, Board Secretary and a total 10 Trustees (the Chair and Deputy Chair are also trustees).
-All board members are volunteers and meet every two months.
+We have a governing Board with a Chair, Deputy Chair, Board Secretary and a total 12 Trustees (the Chair and Deputy Chair are also trustees).
+All board members are volunteers and meet 6 times a year.
 You can find a little more information here.

 WAF activities and events are run entirely by volunteers, all of whom are adoptive parents or prospective adopters.
 We also have a Board of Trustees and part-time Operations Manager.